 ACA.
 (2004).
 Directions: Youth development outcomes of the camp experience.
 Retrieved from www.ACAcamps.org/research/enhance/directions

 FJC.
 (2013).
 Jewish camp for children with disabilities and special needs.
 Retrieved from www.jewishcamp.org/sites/default/files/u4/Key%20Findings%20%20Jewish%20Camp%20Survey%20on%20Disabilities.pdf

 Newman, P. (2008).
 The Hole in the Wall Camps: My thoughts and aspirations for the future (revised 2013).
 Internal document.

 SeriousFun Global Partnership Program.
 (2013).
 Theory of change.
 Internal document.

 SeriousFun Children’s Network.
 (2013a).
 Let’s talk about fun.
 Retrieved from www.seriousfunnetwork.org/about-us/the-beginning

 SeriousFun Children’s Network.
 (2013b).
 Power in numbers.
 Retrieved from www.seriousfunnetwork.org/serious-impact

 SeriousFun Children’s Network.
 (2013c).
 What our brainy friends at Yale say.
 Retrieved from www.seriousfunnetwork.org/seriousimpact/research

 Marla Coleman is a spokesperson and past president of ACA (the outcomes study was conducted during her term).
 She is a founding director of Coleman Country Day Camp on Long Island.
-She serves on the board of Roundup River Ranch in Colorado, where she also volunteers as a counselor.
+She served on the board of Roundup River Ranch in Colorado, where she also volunteers as a counselor.

 Because of Camp . . . ® is a registered trademark of the American Camp Association.
 All rights reserved.